Raise a Glass to 7 Wedding Cocktail Trends for 2022

 Now that weddings are back on, thanks to mass vaccinations and decreasing infection rates, we can finally start looking forward to the invitations we’ll be receiving for celebratory nuptials in the coming year.
 In addition to the excitement that comes along with getting the chance to reunite with friends and family at an actual in-person event are the anticipatory new trends that are sure to make this year an unforgettable one for weddings.
 And it’s inspired countless couples, as well as their expert team of vendors, to think outside the box and create some unique concepts that will blow the hats off wedding guests.

-Whether you’re looking to think outside the box or embrace the standby classics, these are the biggest wedding cocktail trends for 2020, according to the experts.
+Whether you’re looking to embrace the standby classics or are open to unique and memorable ways of serving up boozy (and non-boozy) beverages, these are the biggest wedding cocktail trends for 2022, according to the experts.

 More and more couples are looking for ways to incorporate bits and pieces of their personality—both individually and as a couple—into their big day.
 And one great way to do this is by having a specially-designed cocktail for each newlywed—or simply one signature cocktail that embraces the spirit of the couple.
 “Mixologists can really elevate the special day with personalized experiences and drinks that are perfect for each and every one of their guests,” says Jehrome Tigpen, owner of Craft Cocktail Catering, a beverage catering service based in Las Vegas.
 “For example, if you and your partner each have a favorite cocktail ingredient, you could have a custom cocktail made with them and even named after the two of you or tie into your wedding theme.”